-You will be part of a team building exterior storms for the windows for a home located in the Central Park National Historic District in Hannibal, Mo.
+Making Wooden Storm Windows is a fun and intense, three-day, hands-on learning experience.
+Students will how to make traditional, wooden storm windows.
+You will be part of a team building exterior storms for a historic house in the Central Park National Historic District in Hannibal, Mo.

 1) Traditional wood storms with puttied glass.